opentext-idol/js-parametric-refinement/README.md

 * grunt watch-build-test : Watches for changes and regenerates the spec runner

 ## License

-Copyright 2015-2017 Hewlett Packard Enterprise Development LP
+(c) Copyright 2015-2017 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.